 The experimental therapies offered by HIR inspire insight into the beauty of life all around us.
 Many addicts no longer see the wonder that surrounds them.
 They’ve lived in a drug-induced haze for so long that life is no longer beautiful.
 It’s a struggle.

-Wild dolphin assisted therapy will transform you, and put you back in touch with the beauty and awe-inspiring wonder of the world in which we live.
+Wild dolphin-assisted therapy (Ocean-based Treatment) will transform you, and put you back in touch with the beauty and awe-inspiring wonder of the world in which we live.

 Hawaiian Island Recovery offers 24-hour confidential in-take so, when you’re ready to regain control of your life, we’re here to help you reach your personal goals with a variety of therapies to treat addicts and bring back the joy of life.